rohitsakala/blog/README.md

 ## Introduction

-In this blog, I will explain how to deploy K3S in HA configuration with an external database postgres.
+Having trouble deploying kubernetes in a highly available mode and have a backing remote database?
+This blog is for you.
+I will explain how to deploy K3S in HA configuration with an external database postgres.
 [K3S](https://k3s.io/) is a certified kubernetes distribution for IoT and Edge computing.
 I deployed it on virtual machines in a IBM Z mainframe.
 Instead of etcd, I choose postgres as my storage for my K3S clusters.
 I deployed postgres in non HA mode.
 For information on how to deploy postgres in HA mode go though their [official documention](https://www.postgresql.org/docs/13/high-availability.html).
 The communication between postgres and the K3S cluster is SSL secured.
 I used nginx at layer 4 in front of my K3S servers for load balancing.
 This is because that we may add new server nodes or a server might go down.
 So, instead of the K3S server IP's, if we use the loadbalancer, we don't face such issues and also achieve HA.
+Note that, the nginx load balacner can also become a single point of failure.
+For information on deploying nginx in HA mode go through [Nginx](https://www.nginx.com/products/nginx/high-availability/).

 ## HA Configuration